profjjk/code-quiz/README.md

 ---

 ## Project Summary
-This is a Game of Thrones themed quiz.
-There are 20 questions that are worth varying points.
-An incorrect answer decreases the timer by 5 seconds.
+This is a Game of Thrones themed quiz consisting of 20 questions and set to a timer.
+Wrong answers will decrease the timer.
+Correct answers will be scored and a percentage will display at the end.
+Player names and scores are stored for reference and can be called upon by clicking on the scoreboard.
+WARNING: This quiz is only for true fans, play at your own risk.

 ## Technologies Used
 * [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)